 going to exterior- back of house with utility closet

 back yard from other direction

 large side yard with peacful sitting area- on Mendocino Avenue side

 seating area detail and really nice landscaping/hardscape in side yard

 side yard on other side is narrow & very minimal

 Photographs copyright Suzanne Dunn, The Glass Box

-Disclaimer: I am not affiliated with any realtors or real estate brokerages.
+Disclaimer: I am not affiliated with any realtor or real estate brokerage.
 I am not a general contractor or home inspector.
-I am an Eichler homeowner with 15 years of renovation experience.
+I am an Eichler homeowner and former real estate investor/flipper with 15 years of renovation experience.
 Observations on homes are my own and are made during a walk through viewing.
 Buyers should obtain their own inspection by a qualified home inspector before purchase.